 Research

-In general, Iām interested in the neural and computational bases of generating internal representations to guide human natural behaviors.
-My research focuses on working memory(WM), a cognitive function used to maintain and manipulate information online.
+In general, I’m interested in the neural and computational bases of forming internal representations in human brains to guide goal-directed behaviors.
+My research focuses on working memory (WM), a cognitive function used to maintain and manipulate information online in service of task goals.
 Here are some research questions that I am currently pursuing, with links to related projects.

 Goal-directed neural representations

-Neural codes for action planning
+Neural codes for motor planning

 - Effector general representation of movement goals in human frontal and parietal cortex